ChrisLindland/racecar-website/docs/maps/cartographer/cartographer_ref.md

 8. Now you may kill cartographer.

 ## Running off of a rosbag

-*Rosbags are nice in that they allow you to isolate data collection from data processing.*
+<font color="A0A0A0">*Rosbags are nice in that they allow you to isolate data collection from data processing.*</font>

 ### Recording the rosbag.

 1. If you haven't already, make a folder to store rosbags.
 We recommend making it in the home directory `mkdir ~/bagfiles`.